Illustrated pattern design – Cats Tea Party

 Get some kitties for yourself (or for other cat lovers)

-Cat lovers and tea drinkers could be interested in stickers, T-shirts and other merchandise with this design.
-That’s why I’ve put them on Redbubble and Teepublic (that’s where you can get the mug in the picture above).
+Cat lovers and tea drinkers could be interested in stickers which I have in my online store over at Teacup Goblins.
 Go ahead and get some kitties for yourself (or for someone who likes kitties).